Riprock/Simple-S-R/README.md

 # Simple S&R
-An Open source Shipping and Recieving Software
+An Open Source Shipping and Recieving Platform designed for use by MSPs.
+A way of managing shipments and ticket/project associations without the need for spreadsheets
-## Todo List
-* Finish Proof of Concept
-* Start Development for a web server

-## TODO for Web Side of things
-* Rewrite PoC for web
-* LDAP/AD Integration
-* Connects to some form of database
+This is being built using the Flask Framework